mirage/mirage-www/tmpl/wiki/install-opam.md

 *Debian*

 {{
-# apt-get install build-essential ocaml ocaml-native-compilers git
+$ sudo apt-get install build-essential ocaml ocaml-native-compilers git
-# git clone git://github.com/OCamlPro/opam.git
+$ git clone git://github.com/OCamlPro/opam.git
-# cd opam && make && make install
+$ cd opam && make
+$ sudo make install
 }}

+You can use a custom `PREFIX` to install into your home directory and not require root.
 Now skip to the next section to initialise OPAM.

 *MacOS X*

-We recommend the use of [Homebrew](http://github.com/mxcl/homebrew) to get started very quickly.
-Ensure you have a reasonably up-to-date version (via `brew update`), or the `brew tap` command below will fail.
+We recommend the use of [Homebrew](http://github.com/mxcl/homebrew) to get started quickly.
+Ensure you have a up-to-date Home version (via `brew update`), or the `brew tap` command below will fail.

 {{